vhnam/uxdesign-certificate-notes/2 Start the UX Design Process - Empathize, Define, and Ideate/1 Empathising with users and defining pain points.md

 Types of pain points:

-- Financial: E.g. price
+- Financial: E.g. price, or money-related pain points
 - Product: Often quality issues, or unintuitive
-- Process: Struggling with actual process from point A to B
+- Process: Struggling with actual process from point A to B, related to the user’s journey.
 - Support: Customer service help

 When you can identify user pain points, you can develop more meaningful solutions.
 Get started by distinguishing pain points from solutions.